-And if you take the time to also create negative personas, you’ll have the added advantage of being able to segment out the “bad apples” from the rest of your contacts, which can help you achieve a lower cost-per-lead and cost-per-customer -- and see higher sales productivity.
+And take the time also to create negative personas.
+You'll have the added advantage of segmenting out the "bad apples" from the rest of your contacts, which can help you achieve a lower cost-per-lead and cost-per-customer -- and see higher sales productivity.

 Here is one example of Buyer Persona you can check:

-The first and foremost step is to know your persona that is "Who are they?" like their personal and professional background, demographics etc.
+- The first and foremost step is to know your persona: "Who are they?" like their personal and professional background, demographics, etc.

-The Second step is to know "what persona wants?" their goals, challenges and their requirements.
+- The second step is to know "what persona wants?" their goals, challenges, and requirements.

-The third step is to "why they buy your product?" it specify why the persona need your service.
+- The third step is to "why they buy your product?" it specifies why the persona needs your service.

-Hope you get to know about the persona so now it's time to know "The creation of a Persona Effectively?
-Are you ready to start creating your buyer personas?
+Hope you get to know about the persona, so now it's time to know how to create a Buyer Persona Effectively?
+Are you ready to start building your buyer personas?